Crime in London: Violent crime

+A collection of unusual weapons.
+City of London Police Museum, 2019.

 Offences categorised as "violent crime" by the Home Office are violence against the person, including robbery and sexual offences; it sometimes includes kidnapping.
 It was announced in September 2018 that the city planned to emulate Scotland's public health approach, inspired by Cure Violence in Chicago, to violent crime.
 This saw the murder rate in Glasgow drop by more than a half between 2004 and 2017.
 In 2018, Sadiq Khan announced funding of £500,000 for a Violence Reduction Unit, although this was criticised as insufficient.

 Nevertheless, in comparison to other cities London is relatively safe.
 The UK as a whole has a "high state of peace" on the Global Peace Index, above that of Sweden and Norway.
 Ranking sources also do not give London an unusually high score compared to other areas in England.

-Violent crime in London has generally been decreasing over the last 10 years in line with an overall reduction in crime for the UK.
+Violent crime in London has generally been decreasing in line with an overall reduction in crime for the UK.
 In the twelve months to March 2025, there were 26.40 recorded violence against the person offences per 1,000 population in the Met area, which was below the national average of 31.88 per 1,000 population.
 However, a disparity between the trend data from the Crime Survey for England and Wales and that of police reported crime has been noted, particularly in recent years.
 This highlights the problems inherent in measuring crime overall.

 Homicide

-In 2018, due to a spike in violent crime, London’s murder rate overtook that of New York City, but figures from 2023 showed these were almost seven times lower than in Los Angeles, and four times lower than in New York.
-This was also lower than Berlin but higher than Toronto.
+Figures from 2023 showed that London's homicide rate was almost seven times lower than in Los Angeles, and four times lower than in New York.
+It was also lower than Berlin, but higher than Toronto.